RavensbourneWebMedia/UX-design/sessions/session-07.md

 	* Think out loud if you can
 	* What is the point of this test?
 	* Facebook tab open before you show the actual thing
+	* If there's something important in the bottom-right corner of your screen, it would be better if it wasn't hidden in the final video

  -->

 # Assignments